refgenie/refgenie/docs/overview.md

 ## Motivation

-Enormous effort goes into assembling and curating reference genomes.
-Reference assemblies are the starting point for many downstream tools, such as sequence alignment and annotation.
+Reference genome assemblies are the starting point for many downstream tools, such as sequence alignment and annotation.
 Many tools produce independent assets that accompany a genome assembly; for instance, aligners like `bwa` or `bowtie2` must *hash* the genome, creating *indexes* to improve alignment performance.
-These indexes are typically shared among many pipelines and tools, so it's common practice for a research group to organize a central folder for reference genome assets, which includes indexes and other files like annotations.
+These indexes are typically shared across tools, so it's common for a research group to organize a central folder for reference genome assets, which includes indexes and other files like annotations.
 In addition to saving disk space, this simplifies sharing software among group members.
-Structuring assets uniformly for every reference assembly allow us to write software that can easily adapt from one reference assembly to the next.
+Structuring assets uniformly allows software to adapt from one reference assembly to the next.
 However, each group typically does this independently.
-If we could standardize this across groups, it would make it easier to share scripts and software that relies on a standard organization.
+If we could standardize this across groups, it would make it easier to share scripts and software that use genome-related resources.

 One effort to distribute standard, organized reference sequences and annotation files is Illumina's *IGenomes* project, which distributes pre-built archives of common assets for common genomes.
-This allows multiple groups to share one standard folder organization, but it has a few limitations: IGenomes doesn't provide automated software to produce a standard reference for an arbitrary genome.
+This allows multiple groups to share one standard, but it has a few limitations: IGenomes doesn't provide software to produce a standard reference for an arbitrary genome.
 This is problematic because we often need to align to a custom genome, such as a spike-in control or a personal genome assembly.
 Furthermore, packaging many resources together in a single archive precludes itemized access to individual genome assets, costing computational resources.

 <img src="../img/refgenie_interfaces.svg" style="float:right; width:350px">